Ashishkasaudhan/Aws-microservice-components/README.md

 <img width="800" alt="image" src="https://user-images.githubusercontent.com/12654660/215963449-42e67acc-cef0-43cb-8e76-0c562d5c52ca.png">
 11. Wait for Vpc to get created first.

 12. After successful vpc creation, now we can provision all other resources at same time.
-This is a nice feauture offered by terragrunt, But before that lets create each services specific **terragrunt.hcl** file.
+This is a nice feature offered by terragrunt, but before that lets create each service specific **terragrunt.hcl** file.

-13. Lets Modify the Infrastructure-dev/regional/env/eks terragrunt.hcl file as a reference and then you can follow the same for all other services.
+13. Let’s Modify the Infrastructure-dev/regional/env/eks terragrunt.hcl file as a reference and then you can follow the same for all other services.

 ```